-Our online marketplace, operated by Shanghai PPDai, a subsidiary of Beijing Paipairongxin, one of the consolidated variable interest entities, may be deemed to be providing internet content provision service or online data processing or transaction processing services, which would require Shanghai PPDai to obtain certain value-added telecommunications business license.
+Our ppdai.com website and PPDai mobile application, operated by Shanghai PPDai, a subsidiary of Beijing Paipairongxin, one of the consolidated variable interest entities, may be deemed to be providing internet content provision service or online data processing or transaction processing services, which would require Shanghai PPDai to obtain certain value-added telecommunications business license.
 See "Item 4.
-Information on the Company-B. Business Overview- Regulation-Regulations Relating to Internet Companies-Regulations on value-added telecommunication services."
+Information on the Company-B. Business Overview-Regulation-Regulations Relating to Internet Companies-Regulations on value-added telecommunication services."
 Furthermore, it is uncertain if Beijing Paipairongxin, Shanghai Zihe and their subsidiaries will be required to obtain a separate operating license with respect to our mobile applications in addition to the value-added telecommunications business license.